tidyverse/tibble/revdep/README.md

 checking package dependencies ...
 ERROR
 Package required but not available: ‘protolite’

-Package suggested but not available for checking: ‘geojsonlint’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
 ```